wajeeha-sajid/crop-yield-prediction-ml-dl/README.md

 # 🌾 Crop Yield Prediction using Machine Learning and Deep Learning

-This project explores crop yield forecasting using traditional ML (Decision Tree, Random Forest, XGBoost) and DL (CNN, LSTM) models.
-Evaluated with K-Fold cross-validation on agricultural data.
+This project explores crop yield forecasting using traditional ML models (Decision Tree, Random Forest, XGBoost) and deep learning models (CNN, LSTM).
+The models are evaluated using K-Fold cross-validation and common error metrics on agricultural data.

 ## 📂 Files Included

 - `Crop_Yield_Prediction.ipynb` — Full implementation in Python using Scikit-learn, XGBoost, and TensorFlow
-- `Machine_Learning_Project_Report.pdf` — Summary of methodology, results, and conclusions
-- `dataset.csv` (optional or linked externally)

 ## 🛠 Techniques Used